pinouchon/pinouchon.github.io/about.md

  - To build a safe AGI
  - To automate most of everything, mind upload ourselves, hack into the parent universe and answer the hard philosophical questions including how to pronounce gif.

+I am committed and willing to put in all the hard work necessary to make that happen.

 Links about me: